 Eyelid Surgery, Eyelid Lifts (Blepharoplasty)

-Are you considering eyelid surgery in Vancouver?
 Eyelid surgery, or blepharoplasty, is a cosmetic procedure that is performed to improve the appearance of the eyelids.

 It can be done on both the upper and lower lids, and is used to remove excess skin and fatty deposits that may cause sagging of the upper eyelid or bags under the eyes.
 It can also be used to correct drooping eyelids by removing wrinkles or creases in this area.

-A blepharoplasty procedure in Vancouver typically takes two to three hours to complete, depending on how much work needs to be done.
+A blepharoplasty procedure typically takes two to three hours to complete, depending on how much work needs to be done.
 During the operation, an incision will be made either above the natural line of the upper lid or below the lashes of the lower lid.
 The surgeon then removes any excess fat and skin before suturing up the wound.

 Most people who undergo an eyelid lift procedure report feeling more confident about their appearance after recovery has been completed.
 Recovery time varies from person to person but typically takes up to two weeks for patients undergoing blepharoplasty surgery.